 Pro-tip: You can undelete recently deleted emails in Outlook by pressing CTRL + Z on your keyboard.

-How to Find & Recover Deleted Email in Outlook
+How to Recover Deleted Email in Outlook for Free

 Outlook has our back when it comes to accidental deletions.
-By default, all deleted messages are moved to the Deleted Items/Trash folder (not to be confused with the Recycle Bin folder in Windows), and they stay there for 30 days.
+As we’ve already mentioned, by default, all deleted messages are moved to the Deleted Items/Trash folder (not to be confused with the Recycle Bin folder in Windows), and they stay there for 30 days.
 Until the invisible timer reaches zero, you can recover them by moving them back to your inbox:

 1. Launch Outlook.